One of the biggest Alaska planning questions is simple: should you take an Alaska cruise, plan a land tour, or combine both with a cruise tour?

 An Alaska cruise is usually the easiest way to visit Alaska for the first time.
 The ship becomes your hotel, transportation, restaurant, entertainment venue, and scenic viewing platform.

-This is a major advantage because Alaska is huge.
+That matters because Alaska is huge.
 Planning hotels, rental cars, rail schedules, ferries, excursions, and meals separately can get complicated fast.
 A cruise simplifies much of that.

 Why an Alaska Cruise Works Well

-- You unpack once
+- You unpack once.

-- Meals and entertainment are built in
+- Meals and entertainment are built in.

-- The ship moves you between destinations
+- The ship moves you between destinations.

-- You can see coastal towns without changing hotels
+- You can see coastal towns without changing hotels.

-- Scenic cruising is part of the trip
+- Scenic cruising is part of the trip.

-- Excursions are easier to organize from each port
+- Excursions are easier to organize from each port.

 For travelers who already like cruising, Alaska is one of the best destinations to experience by ship.
 If you are still deciding whether cruising fits your travel style, read Why Take a Cruise?.